-In less than two years, BaitCloud has gone from an idea concept to the retail shelves across many major outdoor retailers in North America, a feat that is quite rare.
-Similar to an episode of Shark Tank or Dragon's Den, Cheryl Hopkins an Oakville, Canada mother of three, took her idea from the kitchen to Bass Pro Shops, Cabela's and Dick's Sporting Goods in record time, and with no venture investment.
+,In less than two years, BaitCloud has gone from concept to the retail shelves across many major outdoor retailers in North America, a feat that is quite rare.
+Similar to an episode of Shark Tank or Dragon's Den, owner, Cheryl Hopkins, a mother of three, took her idea from the garage to Bass Pro Shops, Cabela's and Dick's Sporting Goods in record time, and with no venture investment.

 In order to contact BaitCloud for more information or a press kit.
 Click here.